like , increased costsWebsite Design and Development

 When planning to build a new website, it is important to separate Design from Development.
-Designers and Developers have very different skill sets and it is rare that any one individual can be good at both Design and Development.
+Designers and Developers have very different skill sets and it is rare that any one individual will excel at both the design and the development.

 Consider the analogy of building a house